 What is Telemedicine?

-With the greatest obstacle being finding ways to still live as normally as possible at the height of the coronavirus pandemic, most everything has needed to change.
+The greatest obstacle is finding ways to still live as normally as possible at the height of the coronavirus pandemic.
+Almost everything has needed to change.
 This includes how people in need of addiction treatment and recovery services obtain the help they need.
 Thankfully, telemedicine is readily available.

 So, what exactly is telemedicine?
 In short, telemedicine is the ability to provide medical and mental health services via the phone or internet.
 For example, someone who is having cold symptoms may speak with their healthcare provider via a communications platform like Zoom or Skype rather than going into the office and potentially spreading germs.
 The same services are available for people who need to obtain and maintain their addiction recovery so that they can keep getting the help they need without putting their lives and the lives of others at risk.
 People in recovery can utilize telemedicine to speak with their therapist, psychologist, primary care physician, and other addiction specialists.